 Other Advanced Solid Tumors

-We are also investigating STM 434 in several advanced solid tumors which are known to overexpress Activin A. For example, preclinical studies with a surrogate of STM 434 have demonstrated improved survival in a mouse model of colon cancer.
+We are also investigating STM 434 in several advanced solid tumors many of which are known to overexpress Activin A. For example, preclinical studies with a surrogate of STM 434 have demonstrated improved survival in a mouse model of colon cancer.

 Mechanism of Action